-Correct technique is also crucial, which is why it is something we focus on during the 8-week NewMuma Program.
+Correct technique is also crucial, which is why it is something we focus on during the 4-week MoveMuma Restore Program.

 Following the birth of your baby, most women are provided with information in relation to pelvic floor exercises.
 If you are unsure how to do your pelvic floor exercises, seek advice from your Obstetrician, Midwife, a Women’s Health Physiotherapist or a Post-Natal Exercise Specialist.